TheArchitect2000/New-IoT-Device-Integration/README.md

 Sign up on the Fides Innova Platform (e.g. https://panel.zksensor.tech) to obtain your credentials.

 ### 3. Install the Device Using API Requests
-Use the Fides Innova API to register your device.
+Use the Fides Innova API to register your device on the IoT server witch your device is registered on.
 #### 3.1 POST request
-Using the following APIs you can install your IoT Device on the IoT Node witch your device is registered on.
+Using the following APIs you can install your IoT Device on the IoT Node.
 ```
 /v1/user/credential
 # Use the accessToken from response ["data"]["tokens"]["accessToken"] for other API requests